KenticoDevTrev/XperienceCommunity.Baseline/README.md

 Core Systems, Tools, and Structure to ensure a superior Kentico Website that's easy to migrate, for Kentico Xperience 13 and eventually Xperience by Kentico

+**NOTE** If you are not developing in Kentico Xperience 13, I would honestly recommend you do NOT use the Baseline v2, or if you use it only pull in the necessary pieces.
+See the Goal and History section below for more.

 **[View Installation Instructions and Starting Site Setup for Xperience by Kentico](documentation/site/site-xbyk-setup.md)**

 **[View Installation Instructions and Starting Site Setup for KX13](documentation/site/site-kx13-setup.md)**